Ted's Hiking World Vogelsang Pass

 Mount Conness and Mount Dana in the northern skyline

 Hanging Basket Lake is nearest, with Townsley Lake just behind it.
-In the distance is Evelyn Lake, alongside which is the nearest mapped trail.
+In the distance are Evelyn Lake and the nearest mapped trail.
 A dozen other unnamed lakes and ponds are in view as well.

 *